 Microsurgical excision is a calibrated form of excision done under magnification with fine instruments and precision ultrapulse lasers.
 The amount of tissue removed is restricted to the bare minimum to preserve as much structural skin integrity as possible and reduce wound tension.
 Extremely fine sutures are placed invisibly to provide long-lasting wound support while avoiding visible stitch marks that may produce new scars.
 Given that it takes much longer and requires a high level of finesse, microsurgical excision can cost much more than other ice-pick scar treatments.
 However, when done right it can produce excellent results.

 Are you suffering from ice-pick scars, perhaps after acne?
-Most clinics would offer TCA CROSS by default.
+Most clinics would offer TCA CROSS by default for such acne scars.

 TCA CROSS can work very well for some ice-pick scars, particularly narrow ones.
 However, like all treatments, TCA CROSS is not perfect.
 No matter how we try to minimize the risks of a bad outcome with TCA CROSS, the fact remains that it is inherently dependent on the configuration of the scar.
 For wider or deeper scars, I personally prefer microsurgical excision to minimize the risks of surgery.
 However, it is important to analyze your ice pick scar carefully instead of making a blanket recommendation for TCA CROSS treatment.